Yehonatal/Extensions/README.md

 # Extensions

-A repo for keeping the extension ill be making for chrome :)
+A repo for keeping the extensions ill be making for chrome :)

+### Password Generator Extension (1st Extension Ever)

+    Download the file and Load it into your chrome browser manually i don't have 50$ to publish it :)